Wells Fargo ordered to pay $575,000, reinstate whistleblower

 (Reuters) - The U.S. Department of Labor on Friday ordered Wells Fargo & Co to pay $575,000 and to rehire a whistleblower the bank had dismissed in September 2011 after the former employee raised concerns over the opening of customer accounts without their knowledge, the agency said in a statement.

 The name of the whistleblower was not disclosed.

-Representatives for the bank did not immediately respond to questions.
+"We take seriously the concerns of current and former team members," wrote Wells Fargo spokeswoman Richele Messick in an emailed statement to Reuters.
+"This decision is a preliminary order and to date there has been no hearing on the merits of this case.
+We disagree with the findings and will be requesting a full hearing of the matter."

 Wells Fargo was fined last year for opening up to 2.1 million customer accounts without their knowledge over several years to meet aggressive sales targets.